 The US Government prefers fixed-price contracts for all goods and services.
 These agreements can minimize the risk and maximize value for taxpayers.
 With a hard limit set by the contract, the contractor has to control their costs to accomplish the project under budget.

 However, to accommodate different scenarios, the Federal Acquisition Regulations (FAR) outline several different types of fixed-price contracts.
 Having options gives the government agency in charge some leeway to tailor the contract to the situation.

-Firm Fixed-Price Contracts
+Firm Fixed-Price Contract